Configuring Email

 • Select OK.

-Once the new polling configuration is saved, it is necessary to further modify properties of the subscription email importer in order to change the protocol from POP3 to emailreply.
+Once the new polling configuration is saved, it is necessary to further modify properties of the subscription email importer to change the protocol from POP3 to emailreply.

 Using CRXDE Lite: